Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 Use Case 2: Project-Based, with Defined Requirements

-Let’s use the example of building a ToDo app featured in our How to Write an Effective Product Requirements Document article, which utilizes our free PRD tool.
-For this case, we’ll look at how to use the estimator to provide a quote on a project with a fixed end date, working from a completed PRD document that breaks down the project’s requirements and deliverables.
+Let’s use the example of building a ToDo app featured in our How to Write an Effective Product Requirements Document article, which utilizes our PRD template.
+For this case, we’ll look at how to use the estimator to provide a quote on a project with a fixed end date, working from a completed PRD document we created internally.

-Before digging into how to use the tool for this example, I’d like to introduce the concept of “foundational tasks” which can be selected during the initial setup wizard when creating an estimate.
+Before digging into how to use the template for this example, I’d like to introduce the concept of “foundational tasks” which can be selected during the initial setup wizard when creating an estimate.

 Think of these as the common tasks associated with developing an app that isn’t specific to its business logic or routine coding and development procedure.
 Foundational tasks generally aren’t ongoing processes, although they may require some occasional or regular maintenance once put in place.
 At a minimum, most new projects will require the following to get off the ground: